 - a.
 Inspection of Fire Extinguishers - b.
-Check for breakthrough of carbon vent scrubbers (with HNU)
+Check for breakthrough of carbon vent sorb drums (with photoionization detector)

 Repairs and/or replacements will be performed as necessary.
+The monthly inspections will be recorded on the monthly inspection log provided in Appendix I.

-6.1.3 SEMI-ANNUAL INSPECTION/MONITORING
+6.1.3 SEMIANNUAL INSPECTION/MONITORING